cesbo/help/src/content/docs/en/astra/admin-guide/logs.md

     order: 1
 ---

-The log messages in Astra provide insight into the service status and activities during the receiving and processing of data streams.
-Log messages are categorized into several types:
+Astra writes logs to help you understand the service status and how streams are received and processed.
+Logs are grouped into types:

-- `errors` - indicate operational issues that can disrupt the stream input
+- `errors` - iproblems that break or stop stream input
-- `warnings` - point out issues with the disrupted stream or those that might not affect streams at all
+- `warnings` - issues in the stream that may or may not affect playback
-- `information` - includes limited number of messages, such as version information on process start, normal exit, process restart, activation input on the stream, and a few others
+- `information` - short messages such as process start, version info, normal exit, restart, or stream input activation
-- `debug` - detailed information about receiving and processing activities.
-Turned off by default and can be enabled in the log settings or using command line argument `--debug`
+- `debug` -  detailed stream processing messages.
+Disabled by default.
+Enable in log settings or with `--debug` command line option
-- `access log` - this kind off messages records requests to the built-in Astra HTTP server.
-The access logs are separate from other logs and stored in a specific file.
-For more detals, please refer to the [Access Log](/en/astra/logs/access-log/)
+- `access log` - requests to Astra's HTTP server.
+Stored in a separate file

 ## Web interface

-Log could be found in web interface, just click "Log" in the main menu:
+Open logs in the web interface by clicking Log in the main menu:

 ![Logs in web interface](https://cdn.cesbo.com/help/astra/admin-guide/log/web.png)

-- `Search` - search bar in the main menu could be used to filter messages
+- `Search` - filter log messages
-- `Settings` - basic log options
+- `Settings` - change log options
-- `Clear` - clear log in the web interface.
-On the server Astra keep log as is
+- `Clear` - clear the log view.
+On the server side logs remain unchanged

 ![Log settings](https://cdn.cesbo.com/help/astra/admin-guide/log/web-settings.png)

-- `API Access` - write to the log all API requests to Astra.
-Useful to check who manage your service
+- `API Access` - log all API requests.
+Helps track who manages the service
-- `Debug` - write detalied information about receiving and processing
+- `Debug` - write detailed information about receiving and processing

-## Console
+## Log Output

-By default, Astra writes all information to the file `/var/log/astra.log`.
-File name depends of the service name.
-Therefore, if you have launched several instances on the same server, the file name will be same as a service name.
+Log location depends on how Astra is started:

+- If you used `astra init` to set up the service, logs are written to `/var/log/astra.log`
+- If you used `astra init <port> <service>` to set up the service, logs are written to `/var/log/<service>.log`
+- If you start Astra directly in the console, logs are shown only in the console

 ## HTTP Access Logs

-HTTP Access Logs is an information about processed requests by the buil-in Astra HTTP server.
-HTTP Access Logs disabled by default, you may turn it on in the Settings → General, set full path to the log file in the "HTTP Access Log" field.
-For example: `/var/log/astra-access.log`
+HTTP Access Logs capture requests to the built-in Astra HTTP server.
+They are off by default.
+Enable them in Settings → General and set the full path in the HTTP Access Log field, for example: `/var/log/astra-access.log`

-### Log Fields
+### Example Entries

 ```
 192.168.88.100 - - [11/Aug/2023:07:03:07 +0000] "GET / HTTP/1.1" 200 0